danningc/cli_training/slides/manuscript.md

 ### Approach 3: use Bash's default editor
     !bash
-    vim newfile.txt # vim create a new file if it doesn't exist
+    vim newfile.txt # vim creates a new file if it doesn't exist

 ---
 # Create New File in Command Line